open-horizon/FDO-support/README.md

 ## Overview of the Open Horizon FDO Support

-Edge devices built with [Intel FDO](https://software.intel.com/en-us/secure-device-onboard) (FIDO Device Onboard) can be added to an Open Horizon instance by simply importing their associated ownership vouchers and then powering on the devices.
+Edge devices built with [FDO](https://github.com/fido-device-onboard) (FIDO Device Onboard) can be added to an Open Horizon instance by simply importing their associated ownership vouchers and then powering on the devices.

 The software in this git repository provides integration between FDO and Open Horizon, making it easy to use FDO-enabled edge devices with Horizon.
 The Horizon FDO support consists of these components: